-I’m not one for writing articles about web hosting companies.
+I’m not really one for writing reviews of web hosting companies.

-That being said, I’ve been getting a number of emails from some of you asking who I currently use for my web host, and who I would also recommend using.
+However, I’ve been receiving a number of emails from some of you asking who I’m currently using for hosting Magnet4Blogging, as well as who I would also recommend using for beginners.

-Since I’ve used quite a few of them in my time online, I thought it would make sense to write about 3 prominent shared web hosting providers in the business.
+OK, since I’ve used quite a few hosting companies in my time online, I thought it would make sense to write about just 3 web hosting providers in the business.

 And yes, I’ve obviously used all three of these providers.